 Debt management companies can also negotiate with your creditors to re-age your account.
 This means that creditors could consider waiving your late fees and bring your account status back to current.

-Your Credit May Take a Hit at First
+4. Your Credit May Take A Hit At First

 While this is a good practice to keep you from spending more than you should and effectively ruining your debt management plan, it can cause damage to your credit.